Volkopat/Mini-Evolve/README.md

 4.  **Configure the LLM and other settings:**
     - Open `config/config.yaml`.
     - **LLM Configuration**:
-        - Set `llm_provider` (e.g., "ollama").
+        - Set `llm.provider` (e.g., "ollama_local", "openrouter").
-        - Update `api_base_url` if your LLM (e.g., Ollama) is not running locally or on the default port.
+        - For "ollama_local", update `llm.base_url` if Ollama is not running locally or on the default port.
-        - Specify the `model_name` you wish to use (e.g., "mistral", "llama3").
+        - For "openrouter", ensure `llm.api_key_env_var` points to the environment variable holding your OpenRouter API key (e.g., "OPENROUTER_API_KEY").
+Load this via a `.env` file or set it in your environment.
-        - API keys are generally not needed for local Ollama, but adjust if using a cloud provider.
+        - Specify the `llm.model_name` you wish to use (e.g., "mistral", "llama3" for Ollama; "google/gemini-2.5-pro-preview" for OpenRouter).
     - **Problem Selection**:
         - Set `current_problem_directory` to point to the desired problem in the `problems/` directory (e.g., `problems/matrix_multiplication_direct`).
     - Review other settings like database path, logging preferences, and evolutionary parameters.